boundary/meter-plugin-jira/README.md

 TrueSight Pulse Jira Integration Plugin
 =========================================

-Collects tickets(Jira Software and Jiar Service desk) from jira servers and collected tickets are sent to Truesight Intelligence as Events.
+Collects tickets(Jira Core, Jira Software and Jiar Service desk) from jira servers and collected tickets are sent to Truesight Intelligence as Events.
 The plugin allows multiple Jira instances data to be collected with independent polling interval.

 ### Prerequisites